KaranSiddhu/codengeek-website/README.md

 # codengeek website
-[Here](https://github.com/karan320/codengeek-backend) is the link for backend repository.
+[Here](https://github.com/karan320/codengeek-backend) is the link for backend repository of codeNgeek.